 Criminal Intent element

 A crime requires Criminal Intent.
-The two types of criminal intent are specific and general.
+And two types of criminal intent are specific and general.

 Specific intent means the actor must have intended to cause the result of the prohibited act.
-An example is premeditated murder.
+And one example is murder with premeditation.

-General intent means the actor must have intended to perform the prohibited act, even if not the result of it.
-An example is manslaughter.
+But general intent means the actor must have intended to perform the prohibited act, even if not the result of it.
+And an example is manslaughter.

 There are varying levels of criminal intent required by criminal statutes.
-Criminal defenses include the lack of criminal intent.
-For example, an accident is an unintentional act.
+So criminal defenses include the lack of criminal intent.
+So for example, an accident is an unintentional act.